 To encourage consistent, high quality, evidence-based treatment of patients, the AUA is launching a series of podcast episodes designed to improve the ability of the urologist to care for patients with prostate, bladder and kidney cancers.
 These activities are designed to increase the clinician’s competence in the application of new and emerging treatment options, including their mechanism of action and associated side effects.

-Based on the documented need for additional education in prostate cancer, bladder cancer, and renal cell carcinoma, the AUA will identify expert faculty to engage in a series of 12 interactive interview-style episodes.
-The AUA Expert Exchange Podcast: Discussions About Managing GU Cancer is designed to address very specific learning opportunities and reach the urologist in an easy, flexible way with smaller, targeted updates.
+Based on the documented need for additional education in prostate cancer, bladder cancer, and renal cell carcinoma, the AUA will identify expert faculty to engage in a series of ten interactive interview-style episodes.
+The 2020 AUA Expert Exchange Podcast: Discussions About Managing GU Cancer is designed to address very specific learning opportunities and reach urologists in an easy, flexible way with smaller, targeted updates.
 This activity will focus on the following topic:

 Sequencing of Agents and Combination of Treatment Options for Bladder Cancer

 This educational series is supported by independent educational grants from:

 - Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC

 - Pfizer, Inc